Guidelines for Authors

 Submissions of a proposal for a publication in the Online Readings in Psychology and Culture to the editor are welcome.
 The proposal (about 500 words) should describe the main ideas and outline of the potential manuscript.
 It will typically consist of 1 or 2 pages.
 Proposal submissions will be read by the editorial board (at least two members) and feedback about acceptance will be given within 1 month.

 Text length should normally be between 20000 and 30000 characters (with spaces) (about 3000 to 4000 words).
+The abstract should not be longer than 250 words.
 The list of references is not included as well as tables and figures.
 Longer papers will be considered and published if they meet the above criteria.
 The American Psychological Association's Publication Manual (6th ed.) should be followed regarding citation and references.

 Due to the online format and use for teaching purposes, we strongly advise authors to include links to other relevant material, e.g., exercises, video clips, relevant articles, questions to the text).